Top 10 Substitutes for Basil for Cooking (updated 2023)

 Thyme is another herb that is used as a basil alternative.
 Its flavor is close to basil, but it is a little sharper.
 You can get strong mint and peppery notes in your dish using this herb.

 Many recipes combine thyme and basil.
-Thus, it makes an effective replacement in your dish.
+Thus, it makes an effective replacement for your dish.

 How about mint?
 Basil is part of the mint family of herbs, so that makes mint a natural alternative in a variety of cases.
 Mint has a richer flavor and a rougher texture than basil.